gaps-closure/gaps-closure.github.io/docs/Java/03-03-AspectGen.md

 ** Rip out everything below and rewrite for java **
 ** What it does, how it works (including design and diagrams), usage, input/output with pointers to examples described in appendix **

-Once the CAPO partitioning conflict analyzer has analyzed the CLE-annotated application code, and determined that all remaining conflicts are resolvable by RPC-wrapping to result in a security compliant cross-domain partitioned  code, the conflict analyzer will produce a topology file (JSON) containing the assignment of every  class and global variable to an enclave/level.
+Once the CAPO partitioning conflict analyzer has analyzed the CLE-annotated application code, and determined that all remaining conflicts are resolvable by RPC-wrapping to result in a security compliant cross-domain partitioned  code, the conflict analyzer will produce a topology file (JSON) containing the assignment of every class to an enclave/level.
 An abbreviated sample topology JSON is provided below.
+A full length version can be found in the [appendix](#cut.json}

 ```json
 {